 - 1 cup chopped Napa cabbage (more if you want more veggies)

-- 1/4 c chopped red or green onion
+- 1/4 cup chopped red or green onion

 - 1 tbsp sesame oil

-- 3 to 4 tbsp creamy nut or seed butter (Cashew butter or almond butter.
+- 3 to 4 Tablespoon creamy nut or seed butter (Cashew butter or almond butter.
 Adjust according to how much zucchini you use).

 - 1/2 to 1 tsp red chili flakes

-- 2 tbsp tamari or gluten free soy sauce
+- 2 tbsp tamari (GF soy sauce) or coconut aminos

 - 1 tsp agave nectar (optional)